exu/go-workshops/README.md

-There is no README.md for ([code for: Basics Pointers](https://github.com/exu/go-workshops/tree/master/090-basics-pointers)) use %!s(MISSING) link to follow code examples
+There is no README.md for Basics Pointers use ([code for: Basics Pointers](https://github.com/exu/go-workshops/tree/master/090-basics-pointers)) link to follow code examples